Pierre Nora: Intellectual life

-Private life
+Personal life

+Nora was the brother of Simon Nora, a senior French administrative professional.
+He was the uncle of Olivier Nora, the president and publisher of the French publishing house Editions Grasset.

+He was married to art historian and curator Françoise Cachin from 1964 to 1976, and had a 40-year relationship with Gabrielle van Zuylen, who died in 2010.
+After 2012, he lived with French journalist and TV anchor Anne Sinclair, ex-wife of journalist Ivan Levaï and of former politician Dominique Strauss-Kahn.
+He had a son, now a biologist in San Francisco, by a third companion.

-Nora is an Ashkenazi Jew.
+Nora was an Ashkenazi Jew.
 In 2001, on the occasion of his induction into the Académie française in the wake of the death of the novelist Michel Droit, he had his ceremonial sword inscribed with the Star of David to attest to his feeling that 'the Jewish contribution to the world belongs to things of the mind more than to weaponry.
 Because I shall consider myself Jewish as long as somewhere a Jew is threatened because of his identity.'

-He was married briefly to art historian and curator Françoise Cachin, and had a 40-year extra-conjugal relationship with Gabrielle van Zuylen, who died in 2010.
-Since 2012, he has lived with French journalist Anne Sinclair, ex-wife of journalist Ivan Levai and of former politician Dominique Strauss-Kahn.
-He has a son, now a biologist in San Francisco, by a third companion.
+Nora died in Paris on 2 June 2025, at the age of 93.